moj-analytical-services/pq-tool/README.md

 If you have been given access to our external tool, the corresponding code is on the GTrebase branch of this repo.

+## Data is now stored in S3
+This version of the app stores data in the AWS S3 bucket 'alpha-app-pq-tool'.
+If there are any errors with mismatching questions in archived_pqs.csv, check to make sure that the mismatching questions look sensible (for example a change in an MP's political party), then rename or delete archived_pqs.csv, and re-run the scraping commands below.

 ## Some variables are defined in .Rprofile

 Variables in block capitals are defined in .Rprofile because they're used in serveral different R files.
 This should load automatically whenever you start a new R session from the comand line.
 If you make changes to .Rprofile, remember that you will either need to open a new R session to load the changes or do `source('./Rprofile')`